Azure/Azure-Verified-Modules/docs/content/contributing/process.md

 {{< /expand >}}

-2. Once module owner identified and has confirmed they understand and accept their roles and responsibilities as an AVM module owner
+2. Once module owner identified has confirmed they understand and accept their roles and responsibilities as an AVM module owner
    - Assign the issue to the confirmed module owner.
    - Move the issue into the "`In development`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project board.
    - Add the "<mark style="background-color:#FBEF2A;">Status: Owners Identified 🤘</mark>" label to the issue.